 At DiPiero Simmons McGinley & Bastress, PLLC, we have the resources to help you achieve your legal goals after suffering from a dog bite injury.
-With more than 150 years of combined experience, our West Virginia dog bite lawyers understand the needs of our clients.
+With more than 150 years of combined experience, our Charleston dog bite lawyers understand the needs of our clients.
 We use our experience to ensure their stories are heard and they are compensated for all damages.
 To find out more, all you need to do is get in touch.

 No one thinks they’re going to suffer from a ferocious dog bite.
 Dogs are wonderful pets and protective companions, but in some circumstances, an improperly trained or unrestrained dog can be allowed to attack a visitor unlawfully.
 All pet owners in the state of West Virginia have a legal responsibility to keep their dogs from harming others.
 This includes properly training them, putting them on a leash while out in public, and keeping them safe inside their own yard or kennel where they cannot harm others.